-June is PTSD Awareness Month, so it’s fitting to recognize some movies about PTSD that shed light on what it can be like to live with the aftermath of trauma.
+June is PTSD Awareness Month, so it’s fitting to recognize some of the best movies about PTSD that shed light on what it can be like to live with the aftermath of trauma.

-It’s been called different names, such as “shellshock” and “gross stress reaction,” but it wasn’t until 1980 that the diagnostic term Post-Traumatic Stress Disorder (PTSD) was included in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+PTSD goes by many different names, such as “shellshock” and “gross stress reaction,” but it wasn’t until 1980 that the diagnostic term Post-Traumatic Stress Disorder (PTSD) was included in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

 PTSD Awareness Month, sponsored in part by the U.S. Department Veteran’s Affairs (VA), is a way to bring attention to this condition, educate our communities, and provide resources for this treatable mental illness.